Bolic1/Investment-theses/Katana.md

-*To do 02/21: Market comparison, current team, (would be tokenomics), and conclusion*
+*To do in March: Market comparison, current team, (would be tokenomics), and conclusion*